vertica/VerticaPy/CONTRIBUTING.md

 </p>

-Remember: the vDataFrame.get_columns() and vDataFrame.format_colnames() functions are essential for correctly formated input column names.
+Important: the vDataFrame.get_columns() and vDataFrame.format_colnames() functions are essential for correctly formatting input column names.

 ```python
 # Displaying columns from the titanic dataset